asimkhan17790/cs5340-final-project-pusg/README.md

 React Native App for Study Groups mobile application

-Please Note:  **This application is just to showcase our digital prototypes in a real-world application.
+Please Note:  **This is an iOS application to showcase the user-interface of the digital prototypes we developed in this course.
 This application does not have a real backend, thus it is a stateless application and some of the functionality of this application may not work like a real application.
 For example, you may lose changes when you leave the application**

 Test User: